Regrow hair in as few as 3-6 months

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-Besides oral finasteride, the other medication that’s approved by the FDA for male pattern hair loss is minoxidil.
+One of the safest options generally is Minoxidil — the other medication approved by the FDA for male pattern hair loss.

 Minoxidil, a topical solution, stimulates hair growth by encouraging blood flow to your hair follicles.
 It’s also thought that minoxidil lengthens the growth phase of your natural hair growth cycle.

-In a study to test the effectiveness of a treatment that combined topical finasteride, dutasteride (another 5-alpha reductase inhibitor) and topical minoxidil, 15 male patients applied a mix of these products for nine months.
+In a study testing the effectiveness of a treatment that combined topical finasteride, dutasteride (another 5-alpha reductase inhibitor) and topical minoxidil, 15 male patients applied a mix of these products for nine months.

 Those who used the topical finasteride treatment, dutasteride and minoxidil solution saw hair growth after three months.
 This combination was well-tolerated, even in patients with a tendency for allergies.